vezzolter/DSA/Algorithms/Searching/LinearSearch/LinearSearch.md

 **Linear Search** sequentially checks each element of the collection from the beginning until a match is found or the end of the collection is reached, pretty much like the intuitive process of looking for a particular book on a shelf where are only unnamed ones.
 It consists of the following steps:
 1. Begin with the first element of the collection.
 2. Compare the current element with the target element.
-3. If the current elment matches the target one, the search is successful, return an index.
+3. If the current element matches the target one, the search is successful, return an index.
 4. Otherwise, move to the next element in the collection.
 5. Repeat steps 2-4 until either a match is found or the end of the collection is reached.
 6. If the entire collection has been traversed without finding a match, the search is unsuccessful, return a signal.